Our statement on Covid-19

-This is the Sustain aliance's statement on COVID-19 coronavirus and food resilience.
+This is the Sustain alliance's statement on Covid-19 coronavirus and food resilience.
 Statement updated: 23rd March, 2020

 A safe, resilient, equitable and accessible food supply is vital to everyone, and we will do what we can to help secure this, now and in the future.
 There are some things we must do in emergency mode; and some that are about building the safe, fair, resilient and sustainable systems that we all need for the future.